 The SteelSeries Arctis Nova 1 features a simple detachable 3.5mm jack cable.
 It has nothing in the way of additional connectivity options (you’ll have to look to the Arctis Nova 3 if you want USB support).
 You get a cable that can split out the microphone output to a separate cable instead of having it all run through a TRRS connector.

 Since the headset connects using a headphone jack, it has a wide range of support for most game consoles including the PlayStation 5, Xbox Series S/X, Nintendo Switch, and Steam Deck, as well as smartphones, laptops, gaming PCs, and other devices—We even tested it with the PlayStation Vita.

 How well does the SteelSeries Arctis Nova 1 block out noise?

 The Arctis Nova 1 doesn’t do the most impressive job of blocking outside noise.
-It’s certainly not the worst, its consistent with other gaming headsets in this price range, but you will sometimes find outside noise, music, and conversation leaking in when you wouldn’t expect it to.
-The headset has nothing in the way of active noise cancelling—for that, you’ll have to pinch your pennies for the SteelSeries Arctis Nova Pro Wireless.
+It’s certainly not the worst, it’s consistent with other gaming headsets in this price range, but you will sometimes find outside noise, music, and conversation leaking in when you wouldn’t expect it to.
+The headset has nothing in the way of active noise canceling—for that, you’ll have to pinch your pennies for the SteelSeries Arctis Nova Pro Wireless.

 How does the SteelSeries Arctis Nova 1 sound?

 The SteelSeries Arctis Nova 1 has a surprisingly good frequency response, considering its low price.
-It’s certainly not the best sounding headset we’ve ever tested, but combined with its affordable price point and excellent comfort, it puts it in serious contention to be one of the best budget wired gaming headsets.
+It’s certainly not the best-sounding headset we’ve ever tested, but combined with its affordable price point and excellent comfort, it puts it in serious contention to be one of the best budget wired gaming headsets.
 It features a slight deviation from our ideal curve in the low end and above 3kHz, which does affect the sound noticeably but not in a way that is distracting like some other budget headsets.